 In a statement released to The New York Times ahead of the 63rd annual Grammy Awards this Sunday, The Weeknd said, “Because of the secret committees, I will no longer allow my label to submit my music to the Grammys.”
 He’s referring to the Recording Academy’s anonymous committees who ultimately select the award show nominees.
-In response to this statement, the organization’s acting chief executive Harvey Mason, Jr. said: “We’re all disappointed when anyone is upset.
+In response to this statement, the organisation’s acting chief executive Harvey Mason, Jr. said: “We’re all disappointed when anyone is upset.
 But I will say that we are constantly evolving.
 And this year, as in past years, we are going to take a hard look at how to improve our awards process, including the nomination review committees.”

 This isn’t the first time The Weeknd has expressed his discontent with the Recording Academy.
 When the nominations list was released in November, the hitmaker took to social media to make his voice heard.
 “The Grammys remain corrupt,” he tweeted.
 “You owe me, my fans, and the industry transparency…” The post amassed over one million likes and thousands of responses from fans and critics alike.
 “You deserved way better,” one social media user tweeted, while another challenged, “I’m sure if you swept up some Grammys, you wouldn’t be screaming corruption.”